farmOS/farmOS/docs/guide/areas.md

 KML files are special shape files that define a geometry on a map.
 They can be created with various GIS/mapping software.
 If you already have your farm mapped in another software (like [Google Earth]), you can export KML files for each area and then import them into farmOS's geometry fields.
+Alternatively, you can use the *Farm Area Import* module to import a single KML file and break it up into multiple areas.

-To import a KML file, follow these steps:
+To import a KML file of an individual area, follow these steps:

 1. Create a new area (or edit an existing one).
 2. Scroll down to the Files field and upload your KML file.